ADC

 • Enable HTTP/2 and set optional HTTP/2 parameters in an HTTP Profile.
 Enable HTTP/2 in an HTTP profile.
 When you only enable HTTP/2 in an HTTP profile, the Citrix ADC appliance uses only the upgrade method (for HTTP) or TLS ALPN method (for HTTPS) for communicating in HTTP/2.

-For the Citrix ADC appliance to use the direct HTTP/2 method, Direct HTTP/2 option must be enabled in the HTTP profile.
+For the Citrix ADC appliance to use the direct HTTP/2 method, the Direct HTTP/2 option must be enabled in the HTTP profile.
 For the Citrix ADC appliance to use the direct HTTP/2 using the alternative service method, the Alternative Service (altsvc) option must be enabled in the HTTP profile.

 • Bind the HTTP profile to a virtual server or a service.
 Bind the HTTP profile to a virtual server to configure HTTP/2 for the client side of the load balancing setup.
 Bind the HTTP profile to a service to configure HTTP2 for the server side of the load balancing setup.